Bulk Modulus and Fluid Elasticity

-Introduction and definition of Bulk Modulus Elasticity - commonly used to characterize compressibility of fluids
+Introduction to - and definition of - Bulk Modulus Elasticity commonly used to characterize the compressibility of fluids.

 The Bulk Modulus Elasticity - or Volume Modulus - is a material property characterizing the compressibility of a fluid - how easy a unit volume of a fluid can be changed when changing the pressure working upon it.

-The Bulk Modulus Elasticity can be expressed as
+The Bulk Modulus Elasticity can be calculated as

 K = - dp / (dV / V0)

 = - (p1 - p0) / ((V1 - V0) / V0) (1)